sparkspay/sparks/doc/cjdns.md

 CJDNS is like a distributed, shared VPN with multiple entry points where every participant can reach any other participant.
 All participants use addresses from the `fc00::/8` network (reserved IPv6 range).
-Installation and configuration is done outside of Dash Core, similarly to a VPN (either in the host/OS or on the network router).
+Installation and configuration is done outside of Sparks Core, similarly to a VPN (either in the host/OS or on the network router).

 Compared to IPv4/IPv6, CJDNS provides end-to-end encryption and protects nodes from traffic analysis and filtering.

-Used with Tor and I2P, CJDNS is a complementary option that can enhance network redundancy and robustness for both the Dash network and individual nodes.
+Used with Tor and I2P, CJDNS is a complementary option that can enhance network redundancy and robustness for both the Sparks network and individual nodes.

 Each network has different characteristics.
 For instance, Tor is widely used but somewhat centralized.
 I2P connections have a source address and I2P is slow.